 - Ride your bike a lot and charge it often

-- If your bike comes with a smart-charge, faithfully disconnect the charger within 24 hours
+- If your bike comes with a smart charger, faithfully disconnect the charger within 24 hours.

-- When not in use, for a week or more, charge the battery to only 40% to 70% of its capacity
+- When not in use for a week or more, please charge the battery to only 40% to 70% of its capacity

-- Then store the battery or bike and battery in a cool dry place, above freezing, Checking and charge every two to three weeks to keep it in that range.
+- Then store the battery or bike and battery in a cool, dry place, above freezing, Checking the charge every two to three weeks to keep it in that range.